musaugurlu/OnDemandModules/README.md

 ## Installation

-You can install OnDemandModule from [Powershell Gallery](https://www.powershellgallery.com/packages/OnDemandModule/1.0.1) by running this command:
+* You can install OnDemandModule from [Powershell Gallery](https://www.powershellgallery.com/packages/OnDemandModule/1.0.1) by running this command:

-`Install-Module OnDemandModule`
+    - `Install-Module OnDemandModule` for system level installation

-or

-`Install-Module OnDemandModule -Scope CurrentUser`

-for user level installation
+    - or, `Install-Module OnDemandModule -Scope CurrentUser` for user level installation.

-## Usage

-- For the first time, create a local folder and set that folder as your OnDemandModule path by this command: `Set-OnDemandModulePath -Path "C:\Path\To\Folder"`.
+* For the first time, create a local folder and set that folder as your OnDemandModule path by this command: `Set-OnDemandModulePath -Path "C:\Path\To\Folder"`.
 This command will add `OnDemandModulePath` variable to your profile with the path given.
 Make sure OnDemandModule is imported before you run this command.

+## Usage

 - Move your PowerShell modules into the folder you set above
 - Run `Import-OnDemandModule -Name ModuleName` as needed
 - if you need to change your Module path, you can run `Set-OnDemandModulePath` cmdlet

+## Examples

+* `Get-OnDemandModule -Name AzureAD`
+* `Get-OnDemandModule -Name ImportExcel -ListAvailable | Import-OndemandModule`
+* `Import-OnDemandModule -Name VMWare.PowerCLI`
+* `Set-OnDemandModule -Path "C:\Users\Musa\OnDemandModules"`
+* `Save-Module -Name MSOnline -Path $OnDemandModulePath`

+Note: The last example will install a module from PowershellGallery.com to use with OndemandModule